-MaxCS also includes four SNMP traps for this disk space monitoring.
+MaxCS also includes four new SNMP traps for this disk space monitoring (see the separate manual at https:/ /www.altigen.com/support/, on the MaxCS Manuals tab).
 You can specify the threshold for these traps in MaxAdministrator: Report > SNMP Configuration.
 These traps will be triggered every 30 minutes while the usage remains above the specified threshold.